 How often have you wondered what someone else was thinking?
-Do you ever think someone hasn't heard what you said?
-Were they hearing, but not listening?
-Are you getting what you want and what you need?
+Do you ever think someone hasn’t heard what you said?
+Were they hearing you, but not really listening?
+Are you communicating what you want and what you need?

-The truth is, we aren't mind readers, we don't know if people heard us, and sometimes, alright fine, most times, we don't say what we mean despite our best intentions.
+The truth is, we are not mind readers, we don’t know if people heard us, and sometimes, (alright fine, most times) we don’t say what we mean despite our best intentions.

-2) You do not need to be a psychic and your partner should not expect you to be one.
-When communicating with your partner, if you have any doubt about what has just been said or you’re still not sure what is making your partner upset, ASK.
+You do not need to be a psychic and the other person should not expect you to be one.
+When communicating, if you have any doubt about what has just been said or you’re still not sure what is making the other person upset, ASK!
 It’s worse to assume something that is wrong and then jump to the wrong conclusion.

-5.)
-Be clear and concise: The most effective way to get your point across is to make it in a clear and concise manner.
+Be clear and concise; the most effective way to get your point across is to make it in a clear and concise manner.
 Avoid using complex, convoluted sentences, and try to state your argument in direct language.
 Before speaking, ask yourself, “What is the clearest way I can make my point?”